ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

 You can get it from [here](https://github.com/ARandomBoiIsMe/ANSInema).
 Forgive the terrible name.

 Oh yeah, as a bonus, [I got it to play Bad Apple](https://x.com/arandomboiisme/status/1833553582013972849) :)

+I'm working on adding support for video calls.
+Yeah, in the terminal.
+That'll probably be another blog post.

 That's all for now.
 Until next time, thanks for reading!